-1.1 The purpose of a Medium Term Financial Strategy (MTFS) is to pull together in one place all known factors affecting the financial position and financial sustainability of an organisation over the medium term.
+1.1 The purpose of a Medium Term Financial Strategy (MTFS) is to pull together in one place the known factors affecting the financial position and financial sustainability of an organisation's General Fund over the medium term.
 Furthermore, the purpose is to draw out the scenarios that the Council faces and to describe the approach to addressing the conclusions.